-For this reason, the following day Jesus pronounced a curse on the tree and judged the nation of Israel saying—“your house is left unto you desolate” (Matt.
-23:38).
-It was also on the day following that Jesus rebuked openly the scribes and Pharisees for their hypocritical lives (Matt.
-23:13–36).
+For this reason, the following day Jesus pronounced a curse on the tree and judged the nation of Israel saying—“your house is left unto you desolate” (Matthew 23:38).
+It was also on the day following that Jesus rebuked openly the scribes and Pharisees for their hypocritical lives (Matthew 23:13–36).

 Jesus gave this parable to show the need for bringing good fruits for “faith without works is dead also” ( James 2:26).
 He desired to prepare the disciples for His crucifixion that would come shorty, during which the Jewish leaders would confirm their rejection of Jesus and crucify Him.
 This act will seal their destiny as a nation (not individuals).
 From that point on, the disciples would take the message of the gospel to the Gentiles who were yearning to know the truth with gladness (Acts 13:42,-48, Isaiah 49:6, Acts 15:7-11).

 Check out our Bible Answers page for more information on a variety of topics.